ABOUT STIs

 • Not sharing, but using a new sterile syringe and needle if you are injecting recreational drugs or steroids.

-• If you are being fisted or fisting by wearing a latex gloves, especially if they/you have just fisted someone else.
+• If you are being fisted or fisting, by wearing a latex glove, especially if they/you have just fisted someone else.

 • Using a new condom on your dildo/sex toys if it has been used on someone else.